About the Project

 Docks

 The vehicle has three docks to mount your favorite sensors.
-The figure below shows two kinds of builds with three docks marked on the figure: (1) the front docker, (2) the top dock and (3) the rear dock.
+The figure below shows two kinds of builds with three docks marked on the figure: (1) the front dock, (2) the top dock and (3) the rear dock.

 ![]() |